ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models

 \subsection{Probabilistic Color Extraction}

 \paragraph{Segmentation.} We first use Grounding DINO \citep{liu2024grounding} to identify the bounding box of the target concept.
-The detected bounding box is then passed to the Segment Anything Model (SAM) \citep{kirillov2023segment}, which generates a binary mask of the target concept.
+The detected bounding box is then passed to the Segment Anything Model (SAM) \citep{kirillov2023segment}, which generates a binary mask of the target concept (See Figure~\ref{fig:appendix_segpipeline}).
 This step ensures that the subsequent analysis is derived strictly from pixels belonging to the concept.
+To ensure the reliability of the extracted color information, we evaluate the success rate of the segmentation pipeline and filter out failure cases where the mask captures the background while omitting the target concept.
+Further details on the filtering protocol and success rate statistics are provided in Appendix~\ref{para:seg_filter}.

 \paragraph{Quantization and Refinement.} To capture the primary visual impression, we extract representative colors in the CIELAB space.
 However, since a single concept often exhibits multiple color distributions (e.g., \q{apple} can be distinctively red or green), simply averaging all samples would result in inaccurate representations.
 To address this, we implement an adaptive grouping strategy: \begin{enumerate} \item \textit{Perceptual Grouping.} We first cluster images into distinct visual groups based on the CIE $\Delta$E2000 distance between their dominant colors, ensuring that visually disparate modes are processed separately.